 Lesson: Main Topic: (Identify specific content area and lesson topic.
 Say how the lesson fits into the larger unit of study.)
-Subtopic: Date: Duration/Schedule : Target Student: Class: Type of Special Ne ed: IEP Goals: IEP annual goal for student with special needs Short Term Object tives: Contents: Lesson Objective(s): Skills (from the nat tional curriculum) Method(s): Materials: (List all materials you will be using ng in each area) Representation Action and expression Engagement Presenting information and course content in multiple formats so that all students can access it.
-Examples: Provide alternatives for accessing information (e.g., visual and auditory) Provide or activate background knowledge in multiple ways (e.g., pre teaching concepts and using advanced organizers) learning.
-Examples: Provide or activate background knowledge in using advanced Stimulating students' interests and motivation for learning in a variety of ways.
+Subtopic: Date: Duration/Schedule: Target Student: Class: Type of Special N eed: IEP Goals: IEP annual goal for r student with s special needs Short Term Object ctives: Contents: Le esson Objective(s): Skills (from the na ational curriculum) Method(s): Materials: (List all materials your Representation ou wiii de using Action and expression Engagement Presenting information and countility formats so that all study access it.
+Examples: Provide alternatives information (e.g., visual and aud Provide or activate background in multiple ways (e.g., pre teach and using advanced organizers) fents can for accessing ditory) knowledge ing concepts Allowing students alternatives to express or demonstrate their learning.
+Examples: Provide or activate background knowledge in multiple ways (e.g., pre teaching concepts, using advanced organizers) Provide options for completing assignments using different media (e.g., text, speech, film, and music) Stimulating students' interests and motivation for learning in a variety of ways.
 Examples: Provide options that increase the relevance and authenticity of instructional activities (e.g., using money to teach math and culturally significant activities)

-Provide options that encourage collaboration and communication (e.g., peer tutoring) (Desc ribe the presentation of the overall lesson.
-If studen procedures and describe inc Procedures ts with special needs are included in the grouplividualized prompting, correction, and reinfo to a contract of the contract (Но Lesson Format w will students take part in the lesson?
-What's the s sider: demonstrations, group investigation, games, 2.
-Introduction: (How will you grab the student's atte ention?)
-Procedures Teacher will Student will Attending Cue: (How will transition from prior activity be made?
-What will you initially say/do to gain students attention) Anticipatory Set: (How will you create interest in this lesson?
+Provide options that encourage collaboration and communication (e.g., peer tutoring) (Des cribe the presentation of the overall lesson.
+If students wit procedures and describe individu Procedures the special needs are included in the group, embed talized prompting, correction, and reinforcement · · · · · · · · · · · · · · · · · · · (Ha Con Lesson Format ow will students take part in the lesson?
+What's the setting insider: demonstrations, group investigation, games, multiple in the lesson? media, presentation, and so on 2.
+Introduction: (How will you grab the student's attention G. I W Procedures Attending Cue: (How will transition from prior activity be made?
+What will you initially say/do to gain students attention) Teacher will Student will Anticipatory Set: (How will you create interest in this lesson?
 Is pre assessment necessary?
-Is this review or new info) ı 3.
-Presentation: Procedures Teacher will Student will Input: (How will you convey to students the info need to learn-methods/techniques?
-How does lesson link to previous learning?)
+Is this review or new info) 3.
+Presentation: Procedures Teacher will Student will Input: (How will you convey to students the info they need to learn-methods/techniques?
+How does this lesson link to previous learning?)